 As the third-freest economy in the world, New Zealand is an attractive environment for the incorporation of a company.
 The small country receives large sums of foreign direct investment, global trade, and has its fair share of free trade agreements.
-Given all these enticing characteristics of the economy, it’s no wonder so many foreign investors and entrepreneurs are looking to set up in New Zealand.
-However, there are a host of new labor laws and regulations in the country to be aware of when moving a business and hiring employees in New Zealand.
+Given all these enticing characteristics of the economy, it’s no wonder so many foreign investors and entrepreneurs are looking at hiring employees in New Zealand.

-Since the instatement of Prime Minister Jacinda Ardern in 2017, new labor laws and union activity are changing the way people do business.
-Ardern, the leader of New Zealand’s Labour Party, is working to make working conditions and labor union rights more fair.
-Experts say the changes she made are some of the most influential changes in the New Zealand employment law.
-We give a comprehensive overview of the recent changes and regulations below.
+Ardern, the leader of New Zealand’s Labour Party, worked to make working conditions and labor union rights more fair.
+Experts say the changes she made are some of the most influential changes in how hiring employees in New Zealand works.
+We give a comprehensive overview of those changes and regulations below.

 General changes to employment law